IgniteUI/igniteui-documentation/topics/02_Controls/igPopOver/01_Adding_igPopover.md

 2. Add the `igPopover` control.

-	Add the Loader MVC helper configuration for `igPopover` to your ASP.NET MVC View.
+	Add the configuration for %%ProductNameMVC%% `Popover` to your ASP.NET MVC View.

 	The following code creates an instance of the `igPopover` control without specifying its options.
 It targets the input element “firstName” created in step 1.